neeveecomm/FRDM_KL25Z_ACCESORY_SHIELD/README.md

-# Bare metal code to access the MMA8652fc using FRDM-KL25Z board.
+# Bare metal code to access the Accelerometer MMA8652fc using FRDM-KL25Z board.